dxw/playbook/playbook.md

 ### Support helpdesk

-The dxw Technical Operations team build, manage and run GovPress, as well as providing first-line support for our clients on tailored support plans.
+The dxw Technical Operations team build, manage and run GovPress, as well as provide first-line support.

 We use [Zendesk](https://dxw.zendesk.com) to manage support requests.
 Any incidents, requests for us to fix a problem or make a change to a site must